aces/Loris-MRI/docs/01-Introduction.md

 ## 1.2 How does LORIS work?

-### Anonymization
+### Deidentification of imaging datasets

-All DICOM data transferred to the DCC must be free of any identifying information (e.g. patient name).
-A tool can be provided to the sites to facilitate anonymization.
+All DICOM datasets transferred to the DCC must be free of any identifying information (*e.g.* patient name).
+A tool can be provided to the sites to facilitate deidentification.
 Please contact the LORIS team for details.